KannonZenetism/zenetism-field-physics/the-zenetist-canon/glossary/kaion.md

 By defining Kaion as both origin and resolution, the Zenetist framework establishes that motion is not an “addition” to reality, but an unfolding of what was already present.

-- **Bifurcation** is the separation of essences from the Kaionic Center into directed vectors (centropic and entropic).
+- **Differentiation** is the emergence of centropic and entropic essences from the Kaionic Center into distinct potentials, which only become oriented at Theon and Nekron.
-- **Integration** is the return of those vectors to the Kaionic Center, restoring co‑presence without fusion.
+- **Integration** is the return of those potentials to the Kaionic Center, restoring co‑presence without fusion.

 Essence does not change; only its **orientation** does.